ProfessedRay4/Discord-automation/Discord-automation-main/README.md

 ## Description

-I made this automation bot to show what you can do with Pyautogui
+I made this automation bot to show what you can do with Pyautogui.
+This bot uses threading for max performance and max safety ;).

 ## Future Updates

 - Add ban detection
-- Add a selective terminal to turn it into more of a utility tool (all in one)
+- Add a interactive terminal to turn it into more of a utility tool (all in one)
-- Turn it into more of a selfbot (in progress)
+- Turn it into a selfbot

 ## Installation